Ernest Syndrome – the missing diagnosis of unresolved TMJ pain

 Ernest Syndrome Dextrose Injections – Prolotherapy

 As we mentioned above, Ernest syndrome is caused by damage to the stylomandibular ligament and the pain this damaged ligament causes throughout the jaw, neck and into the shoulders and upper spine.
 While we believe Ernest Syndrome to be a missing diagnosis in patients suffering from unresolved TMJ related pain, it is usually not a problem that sits in isolation.
 Ernest syndrome can be occurring concurrently with other problems.
-Ernest’s Syndrome can also be confused with Eagle Syndrome which is an as the elongation of the styloid process and stylohyoid ligament calcification.
+Ernest’s Syndrome can also be confused with Eagle Syndrome which is an elongation of the styloid process and stylohyoid ligament calcification.

 Dr. Hauser discusses the various conditions that Ernest Syndrome can occur with or be mistaken for including Barre-Lieou syndrome.